the-anna-project/annad/doc/concept/anna.md

 - The `server` layer describes the actual server listening for traffic of implemented network protocols.
 It provides so called [interfaces](interface.md) that are used to differentiate between different types of inputs that serve different types of purposes.
-Interfaces are executed within scheduler jobs.

-- The `scheduler` layer describes processing of work that should be done by jobs.
-A job can be any type of work.
-E.g. the processing of an incoming request which is forwareded to the [network](network.md).

 - The `network` layer describes the implementation of Anna's most inner workings.
 This can be seen as the neural network.
 It bundles everything